tanbro/pyyaml-include/README.md

 > # Add the constructor to YAML Loader
 > yaml.add_constructor("!inc", ctor, yaml.Loader)
 >
-> # Then, json files will can be loaded by stdlib's json module, and the same to toml files.
+> # Then, json files will can be loaded by std-lib's json module, and the same to toml files.
 > s = """
 > json: !inc "*.json"
 > toml: !inc "*.toml"